EVORA-project/evora-ontology/models/docs/productionCellLine.md

 # Slot: production cell line (productionCellLine)

-_The cell line used for the production or propagation of the pathogen, detailing the cellular environment employed in its cultivation and study_
+_The cell line used for the production or propagation of the pathogen, detailing the cellular environment employed in its cultivation and study._